-Pradyuman Thakur murder case: CBI opposes bail plea of Pinto family, next hearing on 21 November
+Ryan school murder case: CBI opposes bail plea of Pinto family, next hearing on 21 November - Firstpost

-The Central Bureau of Investigation (CBI) on Friday opposed the bail plea filed by Pinto family-owners of Ryan group of institutions, in connection with the Pradyuman murder case, said media reports.
+The Central Bureau of Investigation (CBI) on Friday opposed the bail plea filed by Pinto family-owners of Ryan group of institutions, in connection with the murder of a Class 2 student, said media reports.

 According to News18, the CBI has filed a status report in the murder case in Punjab and Haryana High Court.

-#BREAKING -- CBI files status report in Punjab and Haryana High Court and opposes bail for Pintos in the Ryan murder case #RyanMurderTwistpic.twitter.com/tRqRhqKGmT
+#BREAKING -- CBI files status report in Punjab and Haryana High Court and opposes bail for Pintos in the Ryan murder case #RyanMurderTwist pic.twitter.com/tRqRhqKGmT

 — News18 (@CNNnews18) November 17, 2017